The next PS5 restock: What you need to know to finally score a PlayStation 5

 PS5 at Walmart

-Walmart's next PS5 drop is on June 2 will be limited to Walmart+ members.
+Walmart's next PS5 drop is expected on June 2 at 3 p.m.
+EDT (12 p.m.
+PDT) and will be limited to Walmart+ members.
 The units sold out quickly last time, so you'll want to set a timer and be sure to refresh the Walmart website the minute new stock appears.
 You'll also want to sign up for Walmart+ ahead of time.

 Otherwise, you can try tapping the "check stock now" buttons below to try and catch a surprise restock.
-Remember that Walmart is only selling the PS5 online.
+Walmart is only selling the PS5 online.

 Sony PlayStation 5 console (Blu-ray), $500